edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppServiceConfigurable/Configuration.md

 App Service Configurable is all about configuration rather than code.
 The service configuration section that makes this possible is `Writable.Pipeline`.
-Understanding this configuration section is of most importance when using App Service Configurable.
+Understanding this configuration section is of utmost importance when using App Service Configurable.
 The remaining service configuration is common to all application services.
 See [Application Service Configuration](../../../GeneralAppServiceConfig) section for more details.